 - Jankélévitch, Vladimir, 2005, Forgiveness, trans, Andrew Kelley, Chicago: University of Chicago Press.

 - Johnstone, Gerry, 2002, Restorative Justice: Ideas, Values, Debates, Cullompton, UK: Willan Publishing.

-- Kiss, Elizabeth, 2000, “Moral Ambition Within and Beyond Political Constraints: Reflections on Restorative Justice,” in Truth v, Justice: The Morality of Truth Commissions, edited by Robert I. Rotberg and Dennis Thompson, Princeton: Princeton University Press, pp. 68–98.
+- Kiss, Elizabeth, 2000, “Moral Ambition Within and Beyond Political Constraints: Reflections on Restorative Justice,” in Truth v, Justice: The Morality of Truth Commissions, Robert I. Rotberg and Dennis Thompson (eds.), Princeton: Princeton University Press, pp. 68–98.

 - Kymlicka, Will, and Bashir Bashir, (eds.), 2010, The Politics of Reconciliation in Multicultural Societies, New York: Oxford University Press.

 - Llewellyn, Jennifer, and Robert Howse, 1999, “Institutions for Restorative Justice: The South African Truth and Reconciliation Commission,” The University of Toronto Law Journal, 49(3): 355–388.

 - Lu, Catherine, 2017, Justice and Reconciliation in World Politics, New York: Cambridge University Press.

 - MacLachlan, Alice, 2013, “Gender and Public Apology,” Transitional Justice Review, 1(2): 126–147.

 - Malamud-Goti, Jaime, 1990, “Transitional Governments in the Breach: Why Punish State Criminals?”
 Human Rights Quarterly, 12(1): 1–16.